jproj3cts/Simple-Slow-Photodiode-Front-End/README.md

  ## Assembly

 The PCB itself can be fabricated using your favorite online service by simply uploading the "photodiode for fabrication.zip" file to their online store.
 I go with JLCPCB, but others are available.
-Assebly should also be possible using these services if you provide a BOM too, though some special considerations may need to be made for the OPT101 chip since it is an optical component.
+Assembly should also be possible using these services if you provide a BOM too, though some special considerations may need to be made for the OPT101 chip since it is an optical component.
 Elsewise, you can do what I did and hand solder the components.

 <img src="Media/pdCircuit.PNG" width=30% height=30% alt = "pdCircuit.png" title="pdCircuit.png">